Cooloola Sediment Investigation

 funded research conducted by Cooloola Coastcare, the Cooloola Underwater Biodiversity Assessment (CUBA, 2016-7).

-Moorings & Anchoring - Documenting Habitat Destruction and Posing Solutions
+Moorings & Anchoring - Documenting Habitat Impacts and Proposing Mitigation Strategies

 Engage an underwater cameraman and marine biologist to survey the impact of the mooring and anchor chains identified as an incidental finding in the Cooloola Underwater Biodiversity Assessment (CUBA 2016-7).
 Document the scope of this damage using underwater video and photography.
 Through community consultation with stakeholders and experts in mooring design and anchoring management practices identify solutions to address the problem drawing on effective practices in other jurisdictions.